 In this article, you'll learn more about bounce warnings and steps you can take to improve your bounce rate.

-View bounce warnings as a tool for maintaining and managing your lists through our system.
-If you start to notice a trend of hard bounce warnings through sending, it could be due to a stale list that contains invalid email addresses.
-When you receive a warning for hard bounces, consider what improvements can be made to your list.
+View bounce warnings as a tool for maintaining and managing your audience through our system.
+If you start to notice a trend of hard bounce warnings through sending, it could be due to an audience that contains invalid email addresses.
+When you receive a warning for hard bounces, consider what improvements can be made to your audience.

 Consistently exceeding industry thresholds for bounces not only means that you are not reaching your targeted audience, but you're also affecting your sending reputation through our service.
-Using the warnings as a cue to take action toward the health of your list.
+Use the warnings as a cue to take action toward the health of your audience.

 Paid users can log in to access email and chat support.